AdobeDocs/experience-manager-learn.en/help/foundation/development/understand-java-api-best-practices.md

 >[!CAUTION]
 >
 >Broad use of JCR APIs' Session and Node interfaces in an AEM application is code-smell.
-Ensure Sling APIs should not be used instead.
+Ensure [!DNL Sling] APIs should not be used instead.

 ### Common uses of JCR APIs